 - Before you take a leak, wipe your vagina with toilet paper or tissue to get all the discharge.
 Check its color, consistency, and thickness.

 - Observe the mucus on your underwear.

 - If you really want to chart the stages of cervical mucus, insert 2 clean fingers into your vagina and scoop out some discharge.
 Feel the consistency to analyze the safe and unsafe days in your cycle.

 It’s advised to stay on top of all the bodily changes you are undergoing.
-If the cervical mucus changes color, becomes curd-like or starts to stink, you need to meet a gynecologist for
+If the cervical mucus changes color, becomes curd-like or starts to stink, you need to meet a gynecologist for more clarity.2

 |↑1||Bigelow, Jamie L., David B. Dunson, Joseph B. Stanford, René Ecochard, Christian Gnoth, and Bernardo Colombo.
 “Mucus observations in the fertile window: a better predictor of conception than timing of intercourse.”
 Human Reproduction 19, no. 4 (2004): 889-892.|

 |↑2||Thijssen, Annelies, Audrey Meier, Karolien Panis, and Willem Ombelet. “‘Fertility Awareness-Based Methods’ and subfertility: a systematic review.”
 Facts, views & vision in ObGyn 6, no. 3 (2014): 113.|